Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 Nanotechnology by definition is the manipulation of matter on an atomic and molecular scale to give it new properties.
 These are exactly the same goals that alchemy pursued – and quite noble and achievable goals at that.
 Yet what appears to be happening now, as in the times of alchemy, that some excessive hopes are invested into these manipulations.
 Such as, for example, the hope to achieve immortality – which again points us back to alchemy, as alchemists saw their ultimate goal in obtaining the Philosopher’s Stone that was expected to help in producing an elixir of immortality.

 It is no doubt that nanotechnologies will be useful in producing new materials.
 They will also help increase life expectancy and thus, to some extent, get us closer to immortality.
 But they cannot be the key solution to the Transition, or the new Exodus.
-Therefore, just like space exploration, nanotechnologies, as advanced manipulations with the matter, are bound to make a significant contribution into the human development, yet cannot play a key role in the advent of Singularity or the formation of the Posthuman.
+Therefore, just like space exploration, nanotechnologies, as advanced manipulations with the matter, are bound to make a significant contribution to human development, yet cannot play a key role in the advent of Singularity or the formation of the Posthuman.

 The reason for that is again seen through the historical time compression and exponential development of technologies.
-The level of technological development required to synthesize any substance or material with required properties should be sufficient to enable such a manipulation as transfer of the personality onto a new carrier.
+The level of technological development required to synthesize any substance or material with required properties should be sufficient to enable such manipulation as the transfer of the personality onto a new carrier.
 And this new carrier will no longer be material, i.e. it will not be a material body but a network entity for whom a material body will be redundant, unessential.
-The key Transit technologies will be the information technologies that will accomplish synthesis of the human will and the digital environment.
+The key Transit technologies will be the information technologies that will accomplish the synthesis of the human will and the digital environment.

 Obviously, the Superpersonality, or as the better term may be, the Supercharacter will evolve from the moment of Singularity.
 Or rather, the birth of the Supercharacter will be the moment of Singularity when all the knowledge will converge.